mddunlap924/G2Net_1D-CNN/README.md

 3. [pl_model_1d.py]() contains methods and classes for tasks such as data normalization, waveform augmentations, data loaders, data modules, 1D-CNN model description, and checkpoint locations.

-4. [helper_functions_1d.py]() contains methods and classes for tasks such as logging data with [Weights & Biases][3], signal process and filtering techniques with [GWpy][4] such as data [spectral whitening][5], loading configuration parameters, and measuring descriptive statistics on the datasets.
+4. [helper_functions_1d.py]() contains methods and classes for tasks such as logging data with [Weights & Biases][3], signal processing and filtering techniques with [GWpy][4] such as data [spectral whitening][5], loading configuration parameters, and measuring descriptive statistics on the datasets.

-The 1D-CNN architecture is a six layer 1D CNN thats feed into three dense layers.
+The 1D-CNN architecture has six 1D CNN layers thats feed into three dense layers.
 Average pooling is used between 1D CNN layers, SiLU activation is used throughout, and dropout is used to help regularize in the dense layers.

 Through multiple experiments is was found that polarity inversion was a beneficial augmentation technique.
 [Audiomentations][6] was used for testing various one-dimensional data augmentation techniques.